vlymar/vlymar.github.io/_drafts/sharpen-your-tools.md

   :group 'ruby-test)
 ```

 Boom!
 This passes `-b` into the command, filling our test buffer with dozens of lines of trash.
 But what's `defcustom`?
-As an Emacs newbie I'd never seen that before so I googled it and landed on it's [docs](https://www.gnu.org/software/emacs/manual/html_node/eintr/defcustom.html).
+As an Emacs newbie I'd never seen that before so I googled it and landed on its [docs](https://www.gnu.org/software/emacs/manual/html_node/eintr/defcustom.html).
 Turns out Emacs has a  GUI config system called the "customization interface." `defcustom` is a function for adding config parameters along with their default values and setter functions.

+TODO: resume here --->
+At this point you could use the customization GUI to modify the value for `ruby-test-rspec-options`.
+My preference at the moment is to use text based config

 All thats left now is to override the value for this variable in your `.spacemacs`. (`SPC f e d` takes you right to it).
 Jump to your `dotspacemacs/user-config` section and add the following: